 Securing, managing and monitoring an enterprise IT infrastructure requires meticulous planning.
 Rather than create a framework from scratch, there are several publicly available methodologies security leaders can adopt to benefit their own infosec programs.
-One of the more high-profile examples of available frameworks is known as the zero-trust model.
+One of the more high-profile examples of available frameworks is known as the zero-trust security model.
 This model differs from other security framework approaches from both a methodology and benefits perspective.

 As its name implies, zero-trust security treats all users, devices and resources as untrustworthy -- regardless of who or what they are or where they connect to the corporate network from.
-This is in stark contrast to more traditional security frameworks, many of which create security boundaries where those on the outside are trusted less than those on the inside.
+This is in stark contrast to more traditional security frameworks, many of which create security control boundaries where those on the outside are trusted less than those on the inside.
 With zero trust, there are no boundaries, and nothing is inherently trusted.

-While clearly more restrictive, the benefit of zero-trust architecture is that it creates a far more secure environment that protects against unauthorized access to sensitive digital assets.
+While clearly more restrictive, the benefit of zero-trust architecture is that it creates a far more secure environment that protects against unauthorized access to sensitive data and digital assets.
 This shift is in response to the continuous increase of users, autonomous IoT devices and networked applications a corporate network supports.

-Many organizations already dismantled the traditional secure perimeter security philosophy as they began migrating apps, data and services to the cloud.
+Many organizations already dismantled the traditional secure network perimeter security philosophy as they began migrating apps, data and services to the cloud.
 This is another reason for the uptick in zero-trust adoption.
 It is easy to see why the change from boundary-based security to resource-based security was necessary.
 Simply put, the increased attack surface area caused by more users, devices and networked services required this change.

 Dig Deeper on Risk assessments, metrics and frameworks

 Related Q&A from Andrew Froehlich

 The difference between network redundancy and resiliency is redundancy duplicates network devices while resiliency is the self-recovery of system ...
 Continue Reading